OwningCurtX/ThankMeter/README.md

 * Added User Description functions and database structure.
 * Added twitter and facebook functions and database structure.
 * Added comments enable/disable functions.
+* Added Auto-Generated profile description.
+Based on in game information that gathered from the API.